MythicTy/DingiesAndDragQueens/source/content/Turn of Fortune's Wheel/Public/World/Sigil/Factions/Harmonium.md

 # Headquarters
 The Barracks in Sigil.
 # Role
 They are the city's police.
-They patrol most of the city, record arrests, and carry out arrest warrents sent by the courts.
+They patrol most of the city, record arrests, and carry out arrest warrants sent by the courts.
 # Members
 Authoritarians flock the Harmonium's ranks, along with other people interested in policing.
 # Epithet